-You have an excess transfer balance when your transfer balance account is greater than the transfer balance cap.
+You have an excess transfer balance when your transfer balance account is greater than your transfer balance cap.

-Exceeding the cap results in a requirement to remove the amount of the excess and the notional earnings on this amount from a retirement phase pension.
+Exceeding the cap results in a requirement to remove the amount of the excess and the notional earnings on this amount from a retirement phase pension to the accumulation phase or paid as a lump sum to you.